 I decided to start Stoic Urbanist to help me along in my journey of self-education.
 I want to write about my observations and reflections about living in Miami.
-I’ve lived in Miami for 18 years and this city has truly grown on me.
-I do love living in this crazy and wacky town even with all its issues.
+I’ve lived in Miami for 20 years and this city has truly grown on me.
+I do love living in this crazy and wacky town even with all its faults.

 I will also write about life, humility, dealing with douche-bags, entrepreneurship, business, sales, reading, learning and strategy.